-Vincent has 10 years experience teaching PE.
+Vincent has 12 years experience teaching PE.
 He gained his Bachelor and Master degree and teaching qualification in Physical Education from Paul Sabatier Toulouse University in France, with focus on education and motor skills.
 He has taught in France, Egypt and Djibouti following the french curriculum and worked in China with the IB Primary Years Program (PYP).
-He will join us as PYP PE teacher and will use his background to create new sporting opportunities for our students.
-His favourite activities are football, water sports and capoeira, which he has been teaching for 7 years.
-He is joining us with his wife Maricar who will be working with the Early Years department.
+He joined Excelsior as Early Years and Primary PE teacher and will use his background to create new sporting opportunities for our students.
+His favourite activities are football, triathlon, water sports and capoeira, which he has been teaching for 9 years.
+His wife Maricar is working with the Early Years department.

-Vineeta is from India holding a Master's degree in Broadcast Communication.
-She taught in Malaysia, India and Qatar for the last eight years before joining EIS.
+Vineeta is the CAIE Coordinator cum the Exam Officer for the Secondary School.
+SHe is currently pursuing her PhD. in Education.
+She is from India and holds a Master's degree in Broadcast Communication.
+She also is an Assistant examiner for First Language Cambridge and a Cambridge Examiner for Second Language English, Oral Component.
+She taught in Malaysia, India and Qatar for the last nine years before joining EIS.
 She was the Head of the Department for English and Humanities in her previous school.
-She has attained her Diploma in teaching from Cambridge and has the experience of being an Examiner for English as a First Language exam and conducting oral exams for English as a Second Language.
+She has also attained her Diploma in teaching from Cambridge and loves teaching.

 Vineeta loves kids and loves to interact with them.
 She believes the only way to get to know her students well is to understand their needs well.
 She loves dancing, making new friends and reading books in her spare time.